 Ken Banks, Founder of kiwanja.net and creator of FrontlineSMS, devotes himself to the application of mobile technology for positive social and environmental change in the developing world.
 He has worked at the intersection of technology, anthropology, conservation and development for the past twenty years and, during that time, has lived and worked across the African continent.
 He is a PopTech Fellow, a Tech Awards Laureate, an Ashoka Fellow and a National Geographic Emerging Explorer, and has been internationally recognised for his technology-based work.
 In 2013 he was nominated for the TED Prize, and in 2015 he was awarded Visiting Fellow status for an official visit to RMIT University in Melbourne, Australia.
 In late 2015 Ken was appointed CARE International’s first Entrepreneur in Residence.
-Ken is also a published author, with his first edited book, “The Rise of the Reluctant Innovator”, released in late 2013.
-His latest project, Means of Exchange, looks at how everyday technologies can be used to democratise opportunities for economic self-sufficiency, rebuild local community and promote a return to local resource use.
+Ken is also a published author, with his first edited book, “The Rise of the Reluctant Innovator”, released in late 2013 with a follow-up, published by Kogan Page, due for release in March 2016.

 Long biography (click photo for a high resolution version)

 Ken Banks, Founder of kiwanja.net, devotes himself to the application of mobile technology for positive social and environmental change, and has spent the last two decades working on projects in Africa.
 His early research resulted in the development of FrontlineSMS, an award-winning text message communication system today powering thousands of social change projects in over one hundred and fifty countries around the world.